thomascoquelin/mass-crc32c/README.md

 # mass-crc32c
 Computes Google GCS compatible CRC32C of local files with configurable multithreading and parallel file reads

-The initial usecase was to compute an inventory with CRC32C of a billion files on a local storage prior to upload to GCS.
+The initial use-case was to compute an inventory with CRC32C of a billion files on a local storage prior to upload to GCS.

 # usage
 ```
 $ mass-crc32c --help
-Usage of mass-crc32c: [options] [path ...]
+Usage of ./mass-crc32c: [options] path [path ...]

 Options:
   -j int
     	# of parallel reads (default 1)
+  -l int
+    	size of list ahead queue (default 100)
   -p int
     	# of cpu used (default 1)
   -s int
-    	size of reads in Mbytes (default 8)
+    	size of reads in kbytes (default 1)
 ```

 # Release